Promising Injury Update for Chiefs RB Clyde Edwards-Helaire Revealed: Report

 — GLYDE (@Clydro_22) December 21, 2020

-“Clyde got twisted up,” Chiefs head coach Andy Reid said in his post-game presser Sunday.
+“Clyde got twisted up,” Chiefs head coach Andy Reid said in his postgame press conference on Sunday.
 “He had the splits.
 The X-rays were negative, but we will evaluate him as we go.”

 It’s been a rookie season to remember for the reigning college football national champion.
-Edwards-Helaire has recorded 4 touchdowns on 803 yards and 181 touches, averaging 4 yards per carry.
+Edwards-Helaire has recorded four touchdowns on 803 yards and 181 touches, averaging 4.4 yards per carry to date.

-The Chiefs are expect to earn a first-round playoff bye, so Edwards-Helaire could get at least three weeks off before Kansas City plays their first postseason game.
+The Chiefs, currently atop the AFC standings at 13-1, are expected to earn a first-round playoff bye, so Edwards-Helaire could get at least three weeks of rehab before Kansas City plays their first postseason game.

 Chiefs Players Tweet Messages of Support for CEH

-In the moments following his injury and into the evening, Chiefs players lit up Twitter with reactions and messages of well wishes for their injured teammates.
+In the moments following his injury and into the evening, Chiefs players lit up Twitter with reactions and messages of well wishes for their injured teammate.
 Check out a few below:

 You good my boy!
 Shake back baby boy https://t.co/W9rHH3CAyb